Mouhammad-kharboutli/team-building-activity/payment.md

 ### **Booking integration**

-Front-end will request a pre-authorization token before making a booking, this happens by calling payment service to get it from Stripe.
+Catalog service will request a pre-authorization token before making a booking, this happens by calling payment service to get it from Stripe.

 If a booking is successful, booking will then call Payment service to collect payment from a given `pre-authorization token`

-- You have to work with Booking to define a contract and authorization for collecting payments.
+- You have to work with Booking service to define a contract and authorization for collecting payments.
-- You have to work with Front-end to define a contract and authorization for collecting payments data to collect the money.
+- You have to work with Catalog service to define a contract and authorization for payments data needed to collect the money.

 <br>